scionproto/scion/doc/EPIC.md

-# EPIC Design
+# EPIC-HP Design

-This file introduces EPIC and documents the design rationales and best practices for EPIC-HP.
+This file introduces EPIC-HP and documents its design rationales and best practices.

 ## Introduction